robusta-dev/robusta/docs/tutorials/alert-remediation.rst

 .. code-block:: yaml

     customPlaybooks:
+    # Change the following line according to your needs
     - triggers:
     - on_prometheus_alert:
-          alert_name: SomeAlert
+        alert_name: TestAlert
     actions:
-      - alert_handling_job:
+    - run_job_from_alert:
+        # you can access information from the alert by environment variables
         command:
+        - sh
-          - "echo"
+        - -c
-          - "do something to fix it"
+        - "$ALERT_NAME fired...
+Now dumping all available environment variables, which include alert metadata and labels" && env && sleep 60"
-          image: "a_docker_image"
+        image: busybox
+        notify: true
+        wait_for_completion: true
+        completion_timeout: 100
+        # you can also inject secrets from the Robusta pod itself into the remediation Job's Pod
+        env_vars:
+        - name: GITHUB_SECRET
+            valueFrom:
+            secretKeyRef:
+                name: robusta-github-key
+                key: githubapikey

 Perform a :ref:`Helm Upgrade <Simple Upgrade>`.